MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-rserve.md

 RServer is the compute node's R execution component.

 >[!IMPORTANT]
->DeployR is not intended to prevent or protect you from "malicious” users and is not designed for multi-tenancy.
+>DeployR is not designed for multi-tenancy.
 Please follow your organization's best practices to prevent data leakage.

 ## The Execution Context